AERIALCOMPUTING/aerial-computing/README.md

 ## Abstract

+AERIAL COMPUTING is a framework for structuring human thought through spatial experience, not a technology or interface.

-AERIAL COMPUTING is a conceptual framework that transforms physical space into an aerial domain for cognitive and experiential understanding, where human thought emerges directly through interaction within this domain rather than through traditional screen-based interfaces.
+It transforms physical space into a domain for cognitive and experiential understanding, where human thought emerges through interaction rather than through traditional screen-based interfaces.

-This document presents the conceptual background and early-stage implementations of “AERIAL COMPUTING,” a framework that treats air as a new computational domain.
+This document presents the conceptual background and early-stage implementations of AERIAL COMPUTING, a framework that treats space as a domain for thought.

 Its aim is to reconnect fragmented knowledge and reconsider the nature of human thought.
-Through the design of environments in which thought emerges from experience, it records the possibility of a shift — from the accumulation of knowledge to the generation of understanding.
+Through experience-driven environments, it explores a shift from the accumulation of knowledge to the generation of understanding.

-It should not be understood as a device or interface, but as a framework for structuring human thought.
+---

 ## 1. Question (Introduction)